fau-masters-collected-works-cgarbin/writing-good-jupyter-notebooks/README.md

-# FAU Introduction to Data Science - guest talk
+# Writing good Jupyter notebooks

-Presentation given to [Dr. Marques'](https://www.ogemarques.com/) Introduction to Data Science class - Fall 2020

-**Answering Questions with Data, bridging the gap between technical analysis and stakeholders' point-of-view with Jupyter notebooks**
+Adapted from an invited lecture presented in [Dr. Marques'](https://www.ogemarques.com/) Introduction to Data Science class - Fall 2020, _Answering Questions with Data, bridging the gap between technical analysis and stakeholders' point-of-view with Jupyter notebooks_.

 * How to write well-structured, understandable, resilient, flexible Jupyter notebooks
 * How to present the results of our investigations to the people who asked the questions, the stakeholders